Monkeypox cases climb in the US, especially in these states - NewsBreak

 It was first discovered in 1958 in monkeys being kept for research.
 It was found in humans 12 years later in the Democratic Republic of the Congo in a child in a rural rainforest region where smallpox had since been eradicated, according to the World Health Organization .

-People with monkeypox often experience symptoms like fever, body aches and a rash; most recover within weeks without needing medical care.Commercial labs to begin monkeypox testing, CDC says
+People with monkeypox often experience symptoms like fever, body aches and a rash; most recover within weeks without needing medical care.Who should get the monkeypox vaccine?

 Scientists warn anyone who is in close physical contact with someone who has monkeypox or their clothing or bedsheets is at risk of infection.
 Vulnerable populations like children and pregnant women are thought more likely to suffer severe disease.